Riley19280/code-stencil/docs/docs/walkthrough/indentation-control.md

 ```

 ### Indented
-The **`indented`** will indent the content passed, and then return the indent level to the previous level
+The **`indented`** method will indent the content passed, and then return the indent level to the previous level

 ```php
 Stencil::make()